 “Are you out of your mind?”
 Leslie replied.
 “If you screw it up, it’ll be the worst kosher wine in 5,000 years…. from Rudd Vineyard!”

-Nonetheless, a year later the two vintners decided to give it a try.
+The two winemakers argued about how to proceed for nearly a year before they decided to make the first vintage of Covenant in 2003.
 But Leslie didn’t offer Jeff any of his grapes.
 Instead, he suggested finding another suitably fine vineyard to start off.
-That original Covenant vineyard was Larkmead, first planted in 1889 and located about 10 miles north of Rudd.
+That original Covenant vineyard was Larkmead, first planted in 1889 and located about 10 miles north of Rudd Winery.

-Jeff and Leslie are both Jewish, but neither was Sabbath-observant.
+Jeff and Leslie were both Jewish, but neither was Sabbath-observant.
 To keep Covenant kosher, the partners needed a fully Sabbath-observant crew in the cellar.
 Jeff believed that Herzog Wine Cellars, in southern California, was the only California winery with a kosher cellar crew able to follow his winemaking protocols.
-He asked Nathan Herzog for help.
+He asked winery patriarch Nathan Herzog for help.
 Nathan agreed, and in doing so, changed Leslie’s and Jeff’s lives profoundly.
-Not only did they begin to make kosher wine, but they were also drawn closer to their Jewish heritage—in spirit and in practice.
+Not only did the winemakers begin to make kosher wine, but they were also drawn closer to their Jewish heritage—in spirit and in practice.

 From the very beginning, Covenant was critically acclaimed by such reviewers as Robert Parker and Wine Spectator.
 In 2008, with the help of longtime Covenant winemaker Jonathan Hajdu, Jeff and Leslie left Herzog Wine Cellars and started making wine in Napa Valley.
 Soon they were sourcing grapes not only from Leslie’s vineyards but also from vineyards in Sonoma and Lodi.
-In 2014, Jeff and his wife Jodie decided it was time to build a new urban winery in Berkeley, California, only about an hour’s drive from nearly all their vineyards.
-The 7,000-square foot winery is now situated in a neighborhood that is also home to other urban wineries and breweries.
+In 2014, Jeff and his wife Jodie decided it was time to build a new urban winery in Berkeley, California, about an hour’s drive from most of their vineyard sources.
+Covenant’s 7,000-square foot winery is now situated in a neighborhood that is also home to other urban wineries and breweries.
 Across the street is an organic farm and Jewish cultural center called Urban Adamah.
 In Yiddish, we call this beshert—or too good to be true!